-Fast forwarding to the early 20th century, in South India there was a yoga teacher, ayurvedic healer, and scholar named T Krishnamacharya, who is often called as the “father of modern yoga”.
+Early 20th century, in South India there was a yoga teacher, ayurvedic healer, and scholar named T Krishnamacharya, who is often called the “father of modern yoga”.
 His approach to yoga was that yoga is a spiritual practice and a mode of physical healing.
 He was also a physician of Ayurvedic medicine.
 He often prescribed a blend of remedies to treat ailments.
 The prescription included dietary adjustments, herbal medicines and series of physical asanas to heal.

 We were curious to see what kind of mats were used by these modern gurus.
 It was nothing fancy, a cotton rug.